paulocns/KDB/README.md

 ```

 ## Simple usage

-To perform a bind there are two method that you can call inside a LifeCycleOwner
-to perform a one way bind just call the method **bind** like on the exemple bellow:
+Inside a LifeCycleOwner to perform a one way bind just call the method **bind**
 ```
 bind(queryViewModelArc.searchEnabled, searchButton::setEnabled)
 bind(queryViewModelArc.showLoading){ loadinLayout.present = it}